 That power determines reality is the reason why the myth of mental illness is widely accepted.
 First of all it is accepted by the mental health authorities: ‘I, the powerful, determine that you, the powerless have this thing called schizophrenia.
 You, the powerless, are forced to accept my definition, my medication and my confinement.
 To rebel is to rebel against reality itself; not my individual reality, you understand, but that of the whole scientific establishment and, thereby, of the living source of truth’ Secondly, it is accepted by the mental health patients.
 ‘I would like to be normal, sane and happy, be free of fear, anxiety, sadness anger, but you see I have schizophrenia.
 It’s not my responsibility though, no, the scientific establishment — through their representative here on earth, the psychocrat — has decided I have it.
 I have proof — I’ve been admitted, I’m a case like many others and, lo, here are the drugs which treat me.’

 The power in question then, is not that of the individual, but of the sacred text (in this case the DSM; Szasz’s ‘Sharia of the Therapeutic State’), ideology (scientism), and ritual (diagnosis and treatment).
-Individual power, also known as responsibility, is abhorrent to authority and to their malingering clients who understand ‘being responsible’ as being responsible for others (i.e. controlling them — which, of course, it always does ‘for their own benefit’).
+Individual power, also known as responsibility, is abhorrent to authority and to their malingering clients who understand ‘being responsible’ as controlling others — which, of course, it always does ‘for their own benefit’.

-Autonomy understands responsibility as mastery of one’s self.
+Autonomy understands responsibility as mastery of one’s self and care for one’s world.
 Everything in the modern ideology of personality is designed to suppress this.
 That we might be responsible, or our parents, or our society, is utterly outrageous to authority, which does everything in its power to demean or suppress such a subversive idea.
 This is why hormones, genes, drugs and illness are fabricated as causes of behaviour, why the disgraceful ‘plea of insanity’ exists, why we describe any kind of excess as an addiction (another ‘mental illness’) and why things like conceit, sneakiness, failure to cope with life, insubordination and cowardliness are rebranded as narcissism, passive-aggression, depression, schizophrenia and anxiety.
-It is also why the truly autonomous are greeted everywhere with awe, envy, admiration and hatred.
+It is also why the truly autonomous, and responsible, are greeted everywhere on earth with awe, envy, admiration and hatred.

 So if we remove the power of institutions and institutional ideology to determine reality, what are we left with?
 What is schizophrenia (or, by extension, ocd, adhd, manic-depression, phobia, bulimia, etc, etc)?
 If it’s not an illness, what is it?
 Does the word have any use?